10 Best Credit Reporting of 2018

-A credit report is a detailed account of a person’s credit history gathered by credit bureaus from sources such as banks, credit card companies, and collection agencies.
-These may include information such as an individual’s identity, public records, and existing credit, including employment history, past and present credit agreements, and debts.
-Credit bureaus also calculate a person's credit information and express it numerically as a three-digit credit score that determines their creditworthiness.
+A credit report is a detailed account of a person’s credit history, as gathered by credit bureaus from sources such as banks, credit card companies, and collection agencies.
+This information can include an individual’s identity, public records, and existing credit, as well as their employment history, past and present credit agreements, and debts.
+Credit bureaus then express a person's credit information numerically as a three-digit credit score that determines their creditworthiness.

-Since credit reports also reflect how timely an individual’s payments have been, how much is owed, and how long those accounts have been open, they are typically used by financial institutions to determine a person’s likelihood of repaying their debts, which can negatively or positively impact their borrowing ability.
-There are several ways of obtaining credit reports and scores, such as requesting them from a non-profit credit counselor, through a credit reporting agency, or credit monitoring services.
+Since credit reports also reflect how timely an individual’s payments have been, how much is owed, and how long those accounts have been open, they're typically used by financial institutions in order to determine a person’s likelihood of repaying their debts, which can impact their borrowing ability both negatively and positively.
+There are several ways of obtaining credit reports and scores, such as requesting them from a non-profit credit counselor, through a credit reporting agency, or via credit monitoring services.

 When selecting a credit reporting service, it is important to weigh its suite of extra services.
 These can include identity theft insurance and protection services, lost wallet assistance, official FICO scores, credit repair interventions with bureaus and creditors, customer assistance from credit experts, and mobile apps.